Welcome

 true

-Whether to load a fresh empty state when component is mounted. when parse mint: true
+Determines whether to load a fresh empty state when mounted.
+When false

 theme